 The Diversity and Inclusion committee is actively advocating for a flute community whose members have diverse cultures, backgrounds, and life experiences.
 We aim to honor freedom of expression, ideals of citizenry, and civility of discourse as fundamental to personal, professional, and organizational growth.

 Members of 2016 Cultural Outreach Committee, Eileen Grycky, Jan Angus, and Jennifer Grim, along with NFA Student members Rodrigo Corral and Dafne Guevara, host scholarship students from Mexico during the NFA Convention in San Diego.

-Diversity and Inclusion Scholarships are provided through the NFA's General Endowment Fund.
-If you are interested in supporting under-resourced students, please consider making a donation—your support could make all the difference for a promising young flutist!
+Diversity and Inclusion scholarship programs are made possible through the NFA's General Endowment Fund.
+If you are interested in supporting our programs, please consider making a donation—your support could make all the difference for a promising young flutist!

 Continuing and strengthening NFA’s mission of inspiring flutists, enriching lives, and impacting those who need it most, the First Generation in College Scholarship aims to support and develop educational and career opportunities for talented, first-generation in college students.

 The Lesson Scholarships Program provides private lessons year-round to students enrolled at community music schools in five major cities across the country.
 This renewable scholarship supports talented school-age students through their high school graduations.
 In addition to flute lessons, each student is assigned a mentor who oversees progress and helps the student explore study habits, career possibilities, and life skills.
 Students also receive complimentary memberships to the NFA.